-1
+out consultations

-out consultations whether for itself or
+whether for itself or

 the Council.

-7. E Estate Υ Details included
+7. Estate Y Details included

-1 Management within Schedule 1 of
+Management within Schedule 1 of

 the service

 specification

-8. F Right to buys Υ NPH to deal with
+8. Right to buys Y NPH to deal with

-0. 1 rtigiti to buys ' applications, Council
+- applications, Council

 (via Pathfinder) to

-M \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ process legal work.
+process legal work.

-1 Management of Y Council or deal with
+9. Management of Y Council or deal with

+5 r

 non-housing the commercial

 assets on elements; shared

-(estates where buildings
+estates where buildings

 contain both housing

 and commercial

 elements.

-10. l Housing advice Υ Council retains
+10. Housing advice Y Council retains

-1 and statutory functions -
+and statutory functions -

-l· homelessness NPH to provide
+homelessness NPH to provide

 advice to tenants and

 homelessness

 prevention

+11. Private sector Y •

-11 [Private sector Υ Including private
+initiatives I I Including private

-initiatives ' sector empty homes
+Y sector empty homes

-Community Υ Council to retain
+12. Community Y Council to retain

-initiatives ı -

-I muauves community safety and
+initiatives community safety and

 rough sleepers

 functions; parties to

 co-operate on

 community initiatives

 generally

-13. F Regeneration Υ Parties to work
+13. Regeneration Y Parties to work

 together on

 regeneration plans to

 the housing estates

-14. F Policy Y NPH will be required
+14. Policy Y NPH will be required

 development to comply with

-' relevant new policies
+development relevant new policies

-developed by the
+developed by the Council.

-Council.
+15 Ota als assesses V

-15 9 Stock surveys Υ As per the Housing
+15. Stock surveys Y As per the Housing

-• Asset Management
+Asset Management

 Strategy

-16 Aids and Υ For all council homes
+16. Aids and Y For all council homes

-'

 adaptations - DFGs for private

 sector homes remains

 with Council

-[1 T

-17. Insurance Y Subject to the

-provisions of clause

-30 of the Agreement.

-18. Management of Υ Council's statutory

-HRA responsibility.

-19. Empty Homes Υ Details included

-within Schedule 1
+L -1 1

-service specification.

-20. Housing Υ Local Practice

-litigation - Direction dated 18

-(conduct) August 20201 from

-21. Housing Υ HHJ Hedley -

-litigation ' Permitted rights of

-(representation) audience before

-(representation) District Judges and

-Deputy District

-Judges in the County

-Court at Northampton

-· · · · · · · · · · · · · · · · · · ·

-at rent possession

-claims and claims for

-the recovery rent,

-mesne profits,

-damages or any other

-sum claimed in

-respect of the

-occupation of a

-residential property

-belonging to and for

-claims brought by

-West

-Northamptonshire

-Council provided that

-they have written

-authorisation from

-West

-Northamptonshire

-Council to appear

-before the court.
+17. Insurance Y Subject to the provisions of clause 30 of the Agreement.
+18. Management of HRA Y Council's statutory responsibility.
+19. Empty Homes Y Details included within Schedule 1 service specification.
+20. Housing litigation (conduct) Y Local Practice Direction dated 18 August 20201 from 21.
+Housing litigation (representation) Y HHJ Hedley - Permitted rights of audience before District Judges and Deputy District Judges in the County Court at Northampton at rent possession claims and claims for the recovery rent, mesne profits, damages or any other sum claimed in respect of the occupation of a residential property belonging to and for claims brought by West Northamptonshire Council provided that they have written authorisation from West Northamptonshire Council to appear before the court.